CoderOtakuX/minor-porject/README.md

 # minor-project

-created using html css and js
+created using html css and js.